-- A) Renewable energy may not have a significant adverse effect on areas of high or important use for recreational activities.
-A significant adverse effect occurs when: - 1.
-Access is denied or unreasonably impeded. - 2.
-The project creates reasonably foreseeable health or safety impacts. - 3.
-The project would have reasonably foreseeable significant impacts on the natural environment that the recreational community depends on. - B) Areas of high or important use for recreational activity occur where there is - 1.
-Community of historical users;

-- 2. High intensity of use, or - 3.
+- (a) Renewable energy projects may not have a significant adverse effect on areas of high or important use for recreational activities.
+A significant adverse effect occurs when: - i.
+Access is denied or unreasonably impeded; - ii.
+The project creates reasonably foreseeable health or safety impacts; or - iii.
+The project would have reasonably foreseeable significant impacts on the natural environment that the recreational community depends on. - (b) Areas of high or important use for recreational activities occur where there is - i.
+Community of historical users; - ii.
+High intensity of use; or - iii.
 Uniqueness or a special quality associated with the recreational use relative to the state or region.

-5) Visual Resource Protection Standards
+5.)
+Visual Resource Protection Standards

-The state regulating agencies shall protect visual resources, i.e. viewsheds of the territorial sea, by applying the following visual resource protection standards to evaluate the potential impact of proposed renewable energy projects on the affected viewsheds.
-Most renewable energy projects will be required by state and federal regulations to contrast with the environment for navigational safety.
-The standards below are based on an evaluation of contrast, which cannot be avoided or mitigated for the purposes of navigational safety, in the seascape.
+The regulating agencies shall protect visual resources (i.e. viewsheds of the territorial sea) by applying the following visual resource protection standards to evaluate the potential impact of proposed renewable energy projects on the affected viewsheds.
+Most renewable energy projects will be subject to regulations for navigational safety that may require visual contrast with the environment.
+The standards below are based on an evaluation of visual contrast, which cannot be avoided or mitigated for the purposes of navigational safety.

-The following standards rely on an overlay of delineated ocean viewsheds that has been incorporated into the map (appendix C), and will be applied to projects in all designated areas within the territorial sea.
+The following standards rely on an overlay of delineated ocean viewsheds that has been incorporated into the map (Part Five, Appendix B).
+Regulating agencies will apply these standards to projects in all designated areas within the territorial sea.

-A) Classification of Viewsheds
+(a) Classification of Viewsheds

 The following classification system categorizes viewshed sites based on a set of objective criteria related to the unique setting, aesthetic qualities and physical properties of each site.
 Each viewshed class has a specific objective that determines the level of activity that would be compatible with maintaining the character of the viewshed.
-The class objectives, and associated visual subordination standards, are used to determine the impact a project has on each affected viewshed.
+The class objectives and project review criteria are used to determine the impact a project has on each affected viewshed.
 A single project may impact multiple viewsheds, and will be subject to the associated visual subordination standard for each of them.
+The JART will provide the applicant with the list of affected viewsheds for which the applicant must conduct simulations to determine if the project meets the standards described for the affected viewshed class.

-- 1. Class I: The objective of this class is to preserve the existing character of the seascape.
+- Class I: The objective of this class is to preserve the existing character of the seascape.
 This class provides for natural ecological changes; however, it does not preclude very limited development activity.
-The level of change to the characteristic seascape should be very low and may not attract attention. - 2.
+The level of change to the characteristic seascape must be very low and may not attract attention. - ii.
 Class II: The objective of this class is to retain the existing character of the seascape.
-The level of change to the characteristic seascape should be low.
-Development activities may be seen, and may attract minimal attention, but may not dominate the view of the casual observer. - 3.
+The level of change to the characteristic seascape must be low.
+Development activities may be seen, and may attract minimal attention, but may not dominate the view of the casual observer. - iii.
 Class III: The objective of this class is to partially retain the existing character of the seascape.
-The level of change to the characteristic seascape should be moderate.
-Development activities may be seen, and may attract attention but may not dominate the view of the casual observer. - 4.
-Class IV: The objective of this class is to provide for management activities which require major modifications of the existing character of the seascape.
+The level of change to the characteristic seascape may be moderate.
+Development activities may be seen, and may attract attention but may not dominate the view of the casual observer. - iv.
+Class IV: The objective of this class is to provide for development activities which require major modifications of the existing character of the seascape.
 The level of change to the characteristic seascape can be high.
-These management activities may dominate the view and be the major focus of viewer attention.
+These development activities may dominate the view and be the major focus of viewer attention.
 However, every attempt shall be made to minimize the impact of these activities through careful location, minimal disturbance, and repeating the basic elements.

-B) Project Review Criteria
+(b) Project Review Criteria